Global-Policy-Lab/gpl-covid/README.md

 Epi data is downloaded and merged with policy data in one step, described in [the following section](####Merge-policy-and-epidemiological-data)

 ##### South Korea
 1. Korean epi data were manually collected from various Korean provincial websites.
 Note that these provinces often report the data in different formats (e.g. pdf attachments, interactive dashboards) and usually do not have English translations.
-For more details on how we collected the data, please refer to the [Data Acquisition and Processing section in the appendix](https://www.dropbox.com/scl/fi/8djnxhj0wqqbyzg2qhiie/SI.gdoc?dl=0&rlkey=jnjy82ov2km7vc0q1k6190esp).
 This data is saved in [data/interim/korea/KOR_health.csv](data/interim/korea/KOR_health.csv).

 ##### USA
 1. `Rscript code/data/usa/download_and_clean_usafacts.R`: Downloads county- and state-level data from [usafacts.org](https://usafacts.org/visualizations/coronavirus-covid-19-spread-map/)